kyegomez/Speculative-Decoding/LLMSpeculativeSampling/README.md

 - 2023.08.16: First release, implement the paper's algorithm.
 Support Bloom-560M and Bloomz-7B1.

 ## Usage

+### Environment
+1. You need to build create a new python package environment.
+2. Activate new environment
+3. Install required packages: `pip install -r requirements.txt`
+   - Note: if you encounter errors, create a new environment, go to Pytorch website, and follow instructions to install Pytorch in your environment specific to your machine (e.g. for UVA cs servers choose Linux, and CUDA 11.8).
+After installing Pytorch, install the rest of the packages requirements.txt.
+(Note:I installed `transformers`, not `transformers==4.33.2`)
+4. If you are trying to run a T5 model, you need to install the following additionl packages: ```sentencepiece google, protobuf, accelerate```
+    - Note: I have not been able to get T5 models to work yet.
+5. Check what GPU usage by running `nvidia-smi` on your machine's terminal.
+Find a gpu that isn't being used much.
+6. Go to `LLMSpeculativeSampling/main.py` and hard code any `'cuda:<#>'` string with `'cuda:<the gpu you number you found>'`
+7. Continue to inference stage

 ### Inference
 You need prepare a pair of models using the same embedding and vocabulary.
 The approximation model should be smaller than the target model.
 Here are some tested model pairs.